American Physical Therapy Association, Certified Clinical Instructor

-PHTT 6820 Applied Clinical Decision Making
+PHTT 6920 Applied Clinical Decision Making

-PHTT 6904 Evidence in Practice Capstone
+PHTT 6904 Capstone

-Dr. Rockefeller ‘s scholarly interests focus on a variety of topics, including work-related musculoskeletal disorders in health care professionals and the prevention of these disorders by the implementation of safe patient handling and movement best practices.
-In addition, she is interested in exposure to work-related violence in physical therapy practice, as well as strategies to manage such exposure.
-She is interested in studying the integration of evidence-based practice in professional curriculum.
-At Nova, she is a co-investigator of a grant entitled: “Where does the time go?
-A work sampling study comparing faculty activities in traditional and hybrid DPT Programs” (in progress).
+Dr. Rockefeller ‘s scholarly interests focus on a variety of topics, including work-related musculoskeletal disorders in health care professionals and the prevention of these disorders by the implementation of safe patient handling and mobility best practices.
+She is also interested in studying the integration of evidence-based practice in professional curriculum, and how faculty spend their time in job-related tasks and activities.
+Currently she is a reviewer for Physical Therapy, the International Journal of Safe Patient Handling & Mobility, Applied Ergonomics, and the Workers’ Compensation Board of British Columbia’s grant program.